ctrly4sh/SyncFlow/README.md

 ## SyncFlow 🎨

-SyncFlow is an open-source, one-to-one real-time collaborative web application designed for programmers and developers.
+SyncFlow is an one-to-one real-time collaborative web application designed for programmers and developers.
 It allows users to create and discuss Low-Level Designs (LLD), algorithms, and flowcharts on a shared canvas with real-time updates and seamless interaction.
 It also provides cloud-based design snap sharing.

    ✨ Features